everettvergara/NX-Script/README.md

 NXS is an interpreter written in C++ that evaluates mathematical expressions and solves them to produce numerical results (and graphs + tables) on the fly.
 The interpreter takes mathematical expressions as input to parse and process the expression, perform the necessary calculations, and return the result.
 The interpreter can handle a variety of mathematical operations and functions, making it a versatile tool for solving mathematical problems.

 At this point, NXS is at its infancy stage.
-I'm currently looking for co-maintainers who can help me in the following areas:
+I'm currently looking for co-maintainers who can help me with the following:

 - Documentation
 - Testing
-- Graphics for marketing

-If interested, contact PM me.
+If interested, contact me thru PM.

 Some things it can do right now: